Get the latest from TODAY

 More info: NewOrleansOnline.com

 29. Grand Canyon National Park

 Why go?
 This great gorge is 277 miles long and 6,000 feet deep in some spots, with rocks that are millions of years old.

-What to do: Don't just stand there and stare!
-Bike along the South Rim (rent wheels from Bright Angel at the visitor center) or hike into the canyon on free ranger-led tours.
-For the ride of lifetime, explore by mule with Xanterra; reserve at least a year in advance.
+What to do: Don't just stand there!
+Bike along the South Rim (rent from Bright Angel at the visitor center) or hike into the canyon on free ranger-led tours.
+To explore by mule with Xanterra, reserve at least a year in advance.

 More info: NPS.gov/grca